zonbrisad/bashplates/README.md

  - Enable certain commands as bpMkDir, bpLn, bpRm, bpMv, bpReplace, bpReplaceLine, bpRemoveLineContaining to execute as root using a variable like bpSudo=true
  - Rename bpRun to bpDo and bpSudo
  - Rename bpPrindDesc to bpPrintKeyVal
  - Shift parameters(left) sent to command functions using shift to allow commandfunctions to be used internaly
+ - Built in support for setting terminal header via xtype

 ### Less priority sugestions
  - make columnize.py to a sepparate project